imbue-ai/jupyter_ascending/README.md

 - your editor calls the jupyter ascending client library with one of a few commands:
   - sync the code to the notebook (typically on save)
   - run a cell / run all cells / other commands that should be mapped to a keyboard shortcut
-- the client library assembles a HTTP POST request and sends it to the jupyter server
+- the client library assembles an HTTP POST request and sends it to the jupyter server
 - there is a jupyter server extension which accepts HTTP POST requests at `http://[jupyter_server_url]:[jupyter_server_port]/jupyter_ascending`.
 - the server extension matches the request filename to the proper running notebooks and forwards the command along to the notebook plugin
 - a notebook plugin receives the command, and updates the contents of the notebook or executes the requested command.
-- the notebook plugin consists of two parts - one part executes within the python process of the notebook kernel, and the other executes in javascript in the notebook's browser window. the part in python launches a little webserver in a thread, which is how it receives messages the server extension. when the webserver thread starts up, it sends a message to the server extension to "register" itself so the server extension knows where to send commands for that notebook.
+- the notebook plugin consists of two parts - one part executes within the python process of the notebook kernel, and the other executes in javascript in the notebook's browser window.
+The part in python launches a little webserver in a thread, which is how it receives messages to the server extension.
+When the webserver thread starts up, it sends a message to the server extension to "register" itself so the server extension knows where to send commands for that notebook.

 ## Local development